NVIDIA-Omniverse/kit-extension-sample-reticle/tutorial/tutorial.md

     pass
 ```

+Please replace it with the code the `6.1 Theory`.

 ## 7. Drawing Letterboxes

 ### 7.1 Theory

 [Letterboxes](https://en.wikipedia.org/wiki/Letterboxing_(filming)) are large rectangles (typically black), on the edges of a screen typically to aid an image or a movie constructed with one aspect ratio to fit another.
 Other times, it can be used for dramatic effect to give something a more "theatrical" look.

-< image with a letterbox >

 #### 7.1.1 Build Letterbox Helper

-To create a letterbox, let's make a function to draw a [rectangle](https://docs.omniverse.nvidia.com/py/kit/source/extensions/omni.ui.scene/docs/index.html#omni.ui_scene.scene.Rectangle).
+To create a letterbox, let's make a function to draw and place a [rectangle](https://docs.omniverse.nvidia.com/py/kit/source/extensions/omni.ui.scene/docs/index.html#omni.ui_scene.scene.Rectangle).
 Let's take a look at the `build_letter_box_helper` function.

 ```python
 def build_letterbox_helper(width, height, x_offset, y_offset):